queelius/compositional-prompting/README.md

 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/release/python-380/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A fluid API framework for building sophisticated LLM prompts through compositional actions.
-This library provides a systematic approach to prompt engineering using discrete cognitive operations that can be combined, weighted, and orchestrated across multiple LLM providers.
+A standalone library that provides a structured compositional action space for LLM prompting.
+This framework enables external systems (MCTS, RL agents, evolutionary algorithms, etc.) to systematically explore and construct prompts through discrete, composable cognitive operations.

+**Important**: This is NOT an MCTS or RL implementation.
+It's a compositional framework that such systems can use as their action space.

 ## Key Features

-🧩 **Compositional Actions**: Factor prompts into discrete cognitive operations (ω,φ,σ,κ,τ)
-🎯 **Weighted Sampling**: Bias exploration with learned or manual priors
-🔌 **Multi-Provider**: OpenAI, Anthropic, and extensible provider architecture
-⚡ **Parallel Orchestration**: Execute embarrassingly parallel operations concurrently
-🧠 **Smart Termination**: Intelligent detection of complete reasoning states
-🎛️ **Fluid API**: Chainable method calls for intuitive prompt construction
+🧩 **Compositional Action Space**: Factor prompts into orthogonal dimensions (ω,φ,σ,κ,τ) 🎲 **Structured Sampling**: Sample actions uniformly or with learned/manual weights 📊 **Action Vectors**: Convert prompts to vectors for ML model integration 🔗 **Compositional Algebra**: Combine prompts using compose, chain, and fork operations 🎯 **External System Ready**: Designed for MCTS, RL agents, and other controllers 🔌 **Multi-Provider Support**: Works with OpenAI, Anthropic, or any LLM

 ## Installation